DSEBench: A Test Collection for Explainable Dataset Search with Examples: Evaluation of ExDSE

-Among the top-20~datasets retrieved by a retrieval model, we applied each tested explanation method to all datasets that are annotated relevant or similar in DSEBench, thus having annotated indicator fields.
-Table~\ref{tab:explanation-results} presents the evaluation results averaged over all such datasets in the test cases, with bold numbers indicating the best performance and underlined numbers denoting the second best.
-For space reasons, we present the evaluation results obtained with a subset of retrieval models in various configurations: unsupervised BM25, DPR not fine-tuned, coCondenser fine-tuned with the five-fold split, and coCondenser fine-tuned with the annotator split.
-The results with other retrieval models in other configurations are similar.
+\textbf{Evaluation Results.} Among the top-20~datasets retrieved by a retrieval model, we applied each explanation method to all datasets that have at least one annotated indicator field in DSEBench.
+Table~\ref{tab:explanation-results} presents the evaluation results averaged over all such datasets, obtained in a variety of retrieval model and configuration settings: unsupervised BM25, DPR not fine-tuned, coCondenser fine-tuned with the five-fold split, and coCondenser fine-tuned with the annotator split.
+The results with other retrieval models or configurations exhibit similar patterns, and thus are omitted.

-The \textbf{Ablation} explainer consistently exhibits the worst performance, largely behind the other methods.
-This suggests that identifying indicator fields through the simple exclusion of each individual field is not an effective approach in the context of DSE.

-Between the two surrogate models, \textbf{SHAP} outperforms \textbf{LIME} (and all other methods) in identifying indicator fields for target similarity, while there is no clear winner in identifying indicator fields for query relevance, depending on the retrieval model.
-The overall better performance of SHAP may be attributed to its underlying Shapley value theory, which appears to be more effective and robust than the sampling-based mechanism adopted by LIME.

-For \textbf{LLM}, unsurprisingly, it shows a stronger explanation ability in the few-shot setting than in the zero-shot setting.
-The few-shot LLM considerably exceeds the other methods in identifying indicator fields for query relevance.
+Feature Ablation consistently performs worst, suggesting that simple field exclusion is ineffective for ExDSE.
+Between surrogate models, SHAP outperforms LIME (and all others) in identifying indicator fields for target similarity, likely because of the robustness of its Shapley value theory compared to LIME's sampling mechanism.
+LLM performs significantly better in the few-shot setting, exceeding other methods in identifying indicator fields for query relevance.

-Table~\ref{tab:field-frequency} presents the field preferences of each explanation method.
-The fields are ordered by their frequency of being identified as an indicator field.
-All explanation methods prioritize the \texttt{description} field, possibly due to its long and informative text.
-At the other end, \texttt{author} is infrequently selected.
-Content \texttt{summary} is observed to have a generally comparable frequency to \texttt{title} and \texttt{tags} which are important metadata fields. \emph{This observation strengthens the usefulness of content summaries in explainable DSE.}
+Table~\ref{tab:field-frequency} shows the general field preferences of each explanation method, where the fields are ordered by their frequency of being identified as an indicator field.
+All methods prioritize \texttt{description}, likely due to its rich information.
+In contrast, \texttt{author} is rarely selected.
+In particular, the extracted content \texttt{summary} has a selection frequency comparable to key metadata such as \texttt{title} and \texttt{tags}, \emph{confirming the utility of content summaries in ExDSE.}